RoadAtlas

 See where the Magdalena River squeezes through a narrow rocky passage.
 It is a dramatic natural stop near the San Agustín area.

-La Chaquira Archaeological Site — archaeology — Tatacoa Desert and San Agustín — Colombia
+La Chaquira Archaeological Site — archaeology — Tatacoa Desert and San Agustín — Kolumbien

 archaeology